daniellmb/grunt-istanbul-coverage/README.md

 # grunt-istanbul-coverage [![Build Status](https://travis-ci.org/daniellmb/grunt-istanbul-coverage.png)](https://travis-ci.org/daniellmb/grunt-istanbul-coverage)

-> A simple grunt plugin for checking aggregated coverage thresholds from istanbul coverage JSON files.
+Grunt plugin to **enforce coverage thresholds** from istanbul coverage JSON files

 I wanted more than just insight into code coverage but a way to enforce threshold limits as well.